valu-digital/npm-packages/packages/webpack-config/README.md

 });
 ```

+## `webpackRules: any[]`

+Add custom Webpack rules AKA Loaders.
+These will be executed before the
+build-in Babel loader.

 ## `template: string`

 This is the most custom part of this lib.
 It takes a path to a template file